Call 412.853.2000 for a free 10 minute consultation or to schedule an appointment

-While it's easy to talk about one's professional background as a psychologist and couples counselor (35+ years of experience), in reality my most important credentials and "seasonings" come from my experiences as a Dad, Stepdad, Husband and cancer survivor (Pancreatic).
+While it's easy to talk about one's professional background as a psychologist and couples counselor (40 years of experience), in reality my most important credentials and "seasonings" come from my experiences as a Dad, Stepdad, Husband, and cancer survivor (Pancreatic).

-I'm married to Claire Saenz, Esq., and have a fantastic 33 year old son, an incredible 27 year old daughter, and two tremendous step-children (ages 26 and 28) who have all added much to my life.
-It is said that: "Children are the clothes of a man," and so my hope is that who and what they have become is partially a reflection of who I have been as a parent and step-parent, and who I am now as an engaged and caring friend first, and a parent second.
+I'm married to Claire Saenz, Esq., and have a fantastic 34 year old son, an incredible 29 year old daughter, and two tremendous step-children (ages 27 and 29) who have all added much to my life.
+It is said that: "Children are the clothes of a man," and so my hope is that who and what they have all become is partially a reflection of who I have been as an individual, parent and step-parent, and who I am now as an engaged and caring friend first, and a parent second.

 1. If you're looking for a seasoned professional, someone with solid experience--I fit the bill with over 35 years of experience.
 But I'm still active, strong, inquisitive, and energetic.
 There is a direct correlation between experience and better outcomes in therapy.